RankquantRQ

 A wave of post-2020 Goodreads alternatives have tried to address user-experience failures (bad search, ugly UI, no privacy) but none have changed the underlying scoring mechanics.
 They're mostly using 1-5 or 1-10 scales with friend-visibility and self-selection biases intact.
 Same inflation problem, different UI skin.

-The right approach for book reviews combines professional editorial sources (NYT Book Review, Kirkus, Publishers Weekly, Booklist, LitHub, LA Times) with crowd platforms (Goodreads, Amazon) — but weights them by credibility, applies Bayesian prior adjustment for low-review books, and z-scores against a per-genre peer set.
+The right approach for book reviews reads every reviewer it can reach — professional editorial sources (NYT Book Review, Kirkus, Publishers Weekly, Booklist, LitHub, LA Times) and crowd platforms (Goodreads, Amazon) alike — subtracts each reviewer's own average and divides by their own spread, penalizes thin-sample books rather than flattering them, and ranks against a per-genre peer set.

 Normalizing this way inside genre peer sets (contemporary literary, historical fiction, fantasy, memoir, etc.) recovers the signal that a raw Goodreads average throws away.
 A book that's 4.3 on Goodreads might land at 2.8 normalized (below-average for its genre despite high raw score) or at 4.7 normalized (genuinely exceptional).
 The number actually tells you something.